-From the Routing $\approx \rightarrow$ Inbound E.164s menu it is possible to open the Inbound E164s edit window like shown in figure 8.2.
+From the Routing $\gg \to \text{Inbound}$ E.164s menu it is possible to open the Inbound E164s edit window like shown in figure 8.2 on page 60.
 On the left select the relevant domain and a list of configured rules will appear on the right.
 Select Add to create a new rule or Delete to remove an existing one.